 Women, adolescents, and people with a family history of mouth ulcers are at higher risk for developing mouth ulcers.

 If you get a canker sore that is large or extremely painful, or if it lasts for a long time without healing, you should seek the advice of a doctor.

 X-rays use radiation to take pictures of bones and other parts inside the body.
-An OPG is a panoramic X-ray of the upper and lower jaws, including the teeth.
-The OPG unit is specifically designed to rotate around the patient’s head during the scan.
+An OPGxray is a panoramic X-ray of the upper and lower jaws, including the teeth.
+The OPG machine is specifically designed to rotate around the patient’s head during the scan.
 An OPG will take approximately 20 seconds.

 An OPG can be used to look for

 Your doctor, dentist or dental specialist knows the risks of having an OPG and will consider the risks before recommending you have this type of X-ray.